German police rule out terrorism after fatal disco shooting

 “We are still investigating but the circumstances surrounding the events at the disco in the evening before the shooting are a bit clearer and this led us to rule out a terrorism background.”

-The 34-year-old man opened fire in the club in the early hours today, killing one person and injuring three others.
+The 34-year-old man opened fire in the club in the early hours of yesterday, killing one person and injuring three others.
 He died in hospital of injuries suffered in a gunfight with police outside the venue.
 One policeman was also injured.

 Police said the gunman had lived in Germany for a number of years and was not an asylum seeker.
 They added that a dispute among criminals may have led to the shooting in an industrial area of the city.